swup/scripts-plugin/README.md

 ```

 ### optin

-In some situations, you might not have control over inserted scripts into the page (through Google Tag Manager, for example).
+Some third-party libraries like Google Tag Manager might not give you any control over how
-In that case, setting the `optin` option to `true` will only reload the scripts explicitly marked with the `[data-swup-reload-script]` attribute.
+scripts are inserted into the page.
+In that case, enabling the `optin` option will only reload the
+scripts explicitly marked with a `[data-swup-reload-script]` attribute.

 ```javascript
 new SwupScriptsPlugin({